agentydragon/agentydragon.github.io/posts/2021-10-18-rai-ml-mistakes-3.md

 I hope now I'll remember with a bit more clarity and immediacy: "It's always the goddamn tensor shapes".

-My fixed code is [on my GitLab], and here's the obligatory scoot-scoot:
+My fixed code is [on my GitLab](https://gitlab.com/agentydragon/rl-experiments/-/merge_requests/8), and here's the obligatory scoot-scoot:

 <figure>
 <video controls loop autoplay>